alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
  * Other subscreens:
-    * Map screen to show a much larger portion of explored tiles that you can scroll around to view.
-      * Highlight regions by difficulty here
     * The remaining help screens, multiple menus to swap through to see info about the game
+      * Make sure to adjust chars per line for screen size
+    * Similar to the fire screen, a way to view tiles without using the mouse

  * Persistent settings
     * Settings screen, volume settings and player character colour.
 Settings should persist in a text file somewhere